specollective/specollective.org/src/pages/index.md

   title: Our Values
   description: >
     The Sustainable Progress and Equality Collective (SPEC) is open-learning organization that empowers individuals to be catalysts for change.

+description: >
+  Our mission is to empower individuals to become globally-minded change agents by helping them learn the essential skills required to build sustainable careers and make a positive impact in their communities.

 ourwork:
   topics:
     - title: Action Research